daireto/sqlactive/docs/api/active-record-mixin.md

 def fill(**kwargs) -> Self
 ```

+> Fill the object with passed values.

-> Fills the object with values from `kwargs` without saving to the database.
+> Update the object's attributes with the provided values
+> without saving to the database.

 > **Parameters**